leafo/lapis/docs/models.md

 The default paginator uses `LIMIT` and `OFFSET` to handle fetching pages.
-For large data sets, this can become inefficient for viewing later pages since the database has to scan past all the proceeding rows when handling the offset.
+For large data sets, this can become inefficient for viewing later pages since the database has to scan past all the preceding rows when handling the offset.

 An alternative way to handling pagination is using a `WHERE` clause along with an `ORDER` and `LIMIT`.
 If the right index is on the table then the database